Beliavsky/Fortran-Tools/README.md

 [progRESS+repORT (progrep}](https://github.com/SomajitDey/progrep): utility to show live progress, status and stats of a running simulation or any compute job that executes a given number of iterations, by SomajitDey.
 Progrep can report for both serial (single-core) and parallel (multi-core/multi-node - e.g. OpenMP/MPI) jobs.

 ### Unit Testing
+[FortCompare](https://github.com/aijac0/fortran_regression_testing_tool): tool to mitigate the amount of behavior changed between two implementations of the same Fortran function or subroutine, by aijac0

 [fortran-testanything](https://github.com/dennisdjensen/fortran-testanything): test library supporting the Test Anything Protocol (TAP) inspired by Perl's Test::More module, by dennisdjensen

 [FortranTestGenerator](https://github.com/fortesg/fortrantestgenerator): automatically generates unit tests for subroutines of existing Fortran applications based on an approach called Capture & Replay, from fortesg